boscoh/rpcseed/readme.md

 ```

 In the server, actions are defined in the `handlers` module of the server.
-For Deno, the function is defined in `deno-server/handlers.ts`:
+For Node, the function is defined in `mode-koa/handlers.ts`:

 ```typescript
 function serverFunction(param1, param2) {